CERN/TIGRE/README.md

    - Download TIGRE from the downloads page

-   - Install  CUDA Toolit (the later, the better) Download [here][1]
+   - Install  CUDA Toolkit (the later, the better) Download [here][1]

    - If you are working in a win64 machine, with CUDA 7.5, stop here.
 The